 Reading labels is a great way to make sure that you are not consuming any unhealthy fats.
 Watch out for the words “partially hydrogenated” on the label as these indicate that trans fats are present in the product.

 Margarine And Shortening

 Margarine and shortening are both made from vegetable oils and typically contain trans fats.
-Some brands contain no trans fats, but these are usually made with unhealthy oils such as canola or corn oil.
+To make sure your brand does not contain trans fats, avoid anything with the words “partially hydrogenated” in the ingredients list.

 It is best to avoid these products entirely and use healthy fats such as olive oil, avocado oil, or coconut oil instead.

 Many processed meats, such as hot dogs, bacon, and sausages, are high in unhealthy fats.
 What happens during the processing of these meats is that fatty acids are added to give them flavor and texture.